greggman/html5bytebeat/README.md

 But again, What is the point?
 If you're going to write real code with no limits then why do it this way all?
-[Just write code](https://jsgist.org/?src=5c0429e50839b546a38ce9dbb66c2ab3), no need to try to cram it into a bytebeat player.
+[Just write code](https://jsgist.org/?src=5c0429e50839b546a38ce9dbb66c2ab3), no need to try to cram it into a bytebeat player?

 Then I found that some people had added a time divisor.
 For example, instead of `t` counting in samples it can count in seconds (fractional values).
 But again,